giferrar/mutation-testing-with-pitest/README.md

 - In this workshop learned the theory behind mutation testing and why it is helpful in the context of unit testing.
 - We learned to use Pitest as a Maven plugin to generate a report of the mutants detected in the codebase.
+- We learned how to install the *Mutation Analysis* Plugin in SonarQube and how to upload a Mutation Test report to it.

 ## 📚 Resources
 - _Marco Tulio Valente_, Software Engineering: A Modern Approach: [Mutation Testing: A Practical Overview](https://softengbook.org/articles/mutation-testing)